-^{ &}quot;Christ crucified in the sum of the Gospel, and contains all the riches of it.
+\ &quot;Christ crucified is the sum of the Gospel, and contains all the riches of it.
 Paul was so much taken with Christ, that nothing sweeter than Jesus could drop from his pen and lips.
 It is observed that he hath the word "Jesus" five hundred times in his Epistles."-Charnock.
 1684.

-Mark what I say again.
+Reader, mark what I say again.
 You may know a good deal about Christ, by a kind of head knowledge.
-You may know who He was, and where He was born, and what He did.
+You may know who He was, and where he was born, and what He did.
 You may know His miracles, His sayings, His prophecies, and His ordinances.
 You may know how He lived, and how He suffered, and how He died.
 But unless you know the power of Christ's cross by experience,-unless you know and feel within that the blood shed on that cross has washed away your own particular sins,-unless you are willing to confess that your salvation depends entirely on the work that Christ did upon the cross,-unless this be the case, Christ will profit you nothing.
 The mere knowing Christ's name will never save you.
-You must know His cross, and His blood, or else you will die in your sins.
+You must know His cross, and His blood, or else you will die in your sins.\

-As long as you live, beware of a religion in which there is not much of the cross.
+Reader, as long as you live, beware of a religion in which there is not much of the cross.
 You live in times when the warning is sadly needful.
 Beware, I say again, of a religion without the cross.

-There are hundreds of places of worship, in this day, in which there is everything almost except the cross.
-There is carved oak, and sculptured stone; there is stained glass, and brilliant painting; there are solemn services, and a constant round of ordinances; but the real cross of Christ is not there.
+There are hundreds of places of worship in this day, in which there is everything almost except the cross.
+There is carved oak, and sculptured stone.
+There is stained glass, and brilliant painting.
+There are solemn services, and a constant round of ordinances.
+But the real cross of Christ is not there.
 Jesus crucified is not proclaimed in the pulpit.
 The Lamb of God is not lifted up, and salvation by faith in Him is not freely proclaimed.
 And hence all is wrong.
-Beware of such places of worship.
+Reader, beware of such places of worship.
 They are not apostolical.
 They would not have satisfied St. Paul.†

 There are thousands of religious books published in our times, in which there is everything except the cross.
-They are full of directions about sacraments, and praises of the Church.
+They are full of directions about sacraments, and praises of the church.
 They abound in exhortations about holy living, and rules for the attainment of perfection.
-They have plenty of fonts and crosses, both inside and outside.
+They have plenty of fonts and crosses both inside and outside.
 But the real cross of Christ is left out.
-The Saviour, and His work of atonement and complete salvation, are either not mentioned, or mentioned in an unscriptural way.
-And hence they are worse than useless.
-Beware of such books.
-They are not apostolical.
-They would never have satisfied St. Paul.